UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

-To implement the outer optimization in Equation \ref{eq: bi-level optimization problem}, we use a parameterized set-to-sequence model \( M_\theta \) that maps a collection of input-output pairs \( \mathcal{D} = \{(x_i,y_i)\}_{i=1}^N \) to the symbolic sequence \( \mathcal{E} \) defining the structure \( S \) of UniSymNet.
-The model architecture adopts an encoder-decoder framework: the encoder projects the dataset \( D \) into a latent space through permutation-invariant operations, producing a fixed-dimensional representation \( z \) that encapsulates the input-output relational features; subsequently, the decoder autoregressively generates the target sequence \( \mathcal{E} \) by computing conditional probability distributions \( \mathcal{P}(\mathcal{E}_{k+1} | \mathcal{E}_{1:k}, z) \) at each step, where the next token prediction is conditioned on both the latent code \( z \) and the preceding token sequence \( \mathcal{E}_{1:k} \).
+To implement the outer optimization in Equation \ref{eq: bi-level optimization problem}, we use a parameterized set-to-sequence model \( M_\theta \) that maps a collection of input-output pairs \( \mathcal{D} = \{(x_i,y_i)\}_{i=1}^N \) to the symbolic sequence \( \mathcal{E} \) defining the structure $S$ of UniSymNet.
+The model architecture adopts an encoder-decoder framework: the encoder projects the dataset \( \mathcal{D} \) into a latent space through permutation-invariant operations, producing a fixed-dimensional representation \( z \) that encapsulates the input-output relational features; subsequently, the decoder autoregressively generates the target sequence \( \mathcal{E} \) by computing conditional probability distributions \( \mathcal{P}(\mathcal{E}_{k+1} | \mathcal{E}_{1:k}, z) \) at each step, where the next token prediction depends on both the latent code \( z \) and the preceding token sequence \( \mathcal{E}_{1:k} \).
 We first pre-train the model on large synthetic datasets of varied math expressions to improve generalization, then adapt it to specific SR tasks.
-The left panel of Fig. \ref{fig: framework} describes the process of pre-training \(M_\theta \), which mainly includes data generation and training.
+The \textbf{UniSymNet Structure Learning} part of Fig. \ref{fig: framework} describes the process of pre-training \(M_\theta \), which mainly includes data generation and training.